 If I were to make a list of job requirements, it might look something like this:

-- Reasonable motor skills will come in handy.
-You don’t really need to be a skilled gamer, as most of the time you will be testing basic functions, like walking or jumping or reloading, but being able to use all the controls is important.
+• Reasonable motor skills will come in handy.
+You don’t really need to be a skilled gamer, as most of the time, you will be testing basic functions, like walking, jumping or reloading, but being able to use all the controls is important.

 Finally, keep in mind that the gaming industry is untamed and expanding at a breakneck pace.
 There will always be much more to it than what I have shared with you, including my experiences and what I know from friends and co-workers.

-If you love games as much as I do and are thinking about working as a professional game tester, I say go for it!
+If you love games as much as I do and are thinking about working as a professional game tester, I’d say go for it!
 Win this game!